-Wild Rye is a perennial, nitrogen-fixing bunchgrass that has edible seeds.
+Wild Rye is a beautiful perennial bunchgrass that has edible seeds.

-Wild Rye seeds are similar to cultivated rye and can be used to make a delicious breakfast mush.
+Wild Rye seeds are a native food similar to cultivated rye, but much smaller, and can be used as a cereal grain.
 The dried flour from grinding the seeds can be combined with other cereal flours to make bread, muffins, biscuits, cookies and crackers.

 Wild Rye is handsome bunch grass that shoots up 3-5 long flower stalks in early summer; the beautiful seed stalks look like golden braids as the ripen in the summer sun.
 The long thin blades have a blue-green hue.
 The plants are vigorous and hardy but not invasive, with the right attention a large stand can be established and maintained.
 They like to grow in the dappled shade of open woodlands and are a perfect understory plant for either the Oregon White Oak, the California Black Oak, The California Foothill Pine or the Pinyon Pine.